 This collection are just to get you going if you have a good local book or guide you with discover these more and if you have long enough in Brighton.
 You will surely discover an array of interesting points of interest and attractions in the Brighton area of The UK.

-Brighton is not a hard place to travel around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
-You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
+Brighton is a fairly easy city to get around, once you have your bearings and know a couple of local landmarks you should be able to navigate around with ease.
+You can discoverer a lot of the area on foot but make sure you stick to places you know after dark.
 If you want to cover more ground in Brighton there are a few more options.
-There are safe and reliable buses where passes can be bought to include multiple trips.
-There is also the option to use Brighton Taxis, but be aware of heavy traffic at busy times.
-What ever method you use to explore Brighton make sure you see as much of the city as your can.
+There is a city wide bus system where passes can be attained to include multiple journeys.
+If you need flexible transport you can get a Hire Car in Brighton, there is also the alternative to use Brighton Taxis, but be aware of slow moving traffic at rush hour.
+Whichever way you plan to explore Brighton ensure you see as much of it as you can.

 If you wish to stay in Brighton for longer than one night you'll need a place to rest.
 Brighton has a wide range of places to bed down these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure that the hotel you pick has suitable facilities and is in the right area for your meetings as the traffic in Brighton can cause problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Brighton also offers an excellent array of lower star hotel options that provide simple but functional facilities for visitors to the city.
 If you are visiting on a small budget there is a number of guest houses and hotels in the area which are a good place to rest your head.
 Whichever type of accommodation you select in Brighton ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.